mwbowers/mwbowers.github.io/reference/datagate/extensions-configuration/i-datagate-config.md

 ---
 title: IDataGateConfig interface
-description: Provides an interface for accessing DataGate configuration.
+description: "Provides an interface for accessing DataGate configuration. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides an interface for accessing DataGate configuration.